y33-j3T/Coding-Problems-Archive/README.md

 - [License](#License)

 ## Introduction
-This repository contains my solutions for coding problems on Kattis starting from February 2020.
+This repository contains my solutions for questions on Kattis starting from February 2020.

 ## Usage
 To search for solution(s) to a specific problem, simply do <kbd> Ctrl </kbd> + <kbd> F </kbd> and type in the problem ID as displayed on Kattis.